-Do you have a ‘bucket list’ of places you want to travel to, and things you want to see and do in this wide and wonderful world?
+Do you have a ‘bucket list’ of places you want to travel to and things you want to see and do in this wide and wonderful world?

 Now it’s time to tick an amazing safari off your ‘bucket list’, and time to book your flight.

-In just 30 minutes form the Nairobi International airport is the Nairobi Tented Camp.
+In just 30 minutes from the Nairobi International airport is the Nairobi Tented Camp.
 Which also means that in 30 minutes you can be inside the Nairobi National Park with zebras or giraffes running right in front of your 4WD.

 Now you have to admit – that is pretty exciting!

 In just 36 hours we managed to fly from Lamu Island on the coast, into Nairobi, go on 3 separate game drives, eat 3 delicious meals, plus drinks and snacks, sit around a campfire, and stay the night right within the park.
 Then we were returned to the airport and flew out on our international flight.

 Yes, we did all that in 36 hours – and honestly – it felt like 3 days.